 Provides a capstone research project for the final semester of the program, focusing inquiry upon an area of interest to the student or area relevant to their prospective career field.
 May include problem based research topics, internships, or other focused projects.

-Lecture 1 hour per week.
 Prerequisite: IND 290

 EGR 298 - Seminar and Project

 Requires completion of a project or research report related to the student's occupational objectives and a study of approaches to the selection and pursuit of career opportunities in the field.